 Suspension of Performance .
 Notwithstanding any other provision of this Master Agreement, if (a) an Event of Default or (b) a Potential Event of Default shall have occurred and be continuing, the Non-Defaulting Party, upon written notice to the Defaulting Party, shall have the right (i) to suspend performance under any or all Transactions; provided, however, in no event shall any such suspension continue for longer than ten (10) NERC Business Days with respect to any single Transaction unless an early Termination Date shall have been declared and notice thereof pursuant to Section 5.2 given, and (ii) to the extent an Event of Default shall have occurred and be continuing to exercise any remedy available at law or in equity.

+5.8 Back-to-back Transactions.
+With respect to Back-to-back Transactions, the provisions of Sections 5.2 through 5.7 apply to Seller only to the extent that such provisions apply to Buyer in the corresponding Back-to-back arrangement with a third party.
+The rights afforded Seller and the obligations imposed on Seller, as well as the obligations imposed on Buyer and the rights afforded Buyer under these provisions apply only to the extent and then only in the amount of the obligations imposed on Buyer by such third party.
+Seller shall be responsible only for such costs, and incur liabilities only to the extent that Buyer incurs the identical costs and liabilities to such third party.
+Any costs incurred under these Sections shall be treated as Costs under the EMSA in determining Net Proceeds under such Agreement.

 PAYMENT AND NETTING

 Billing Period .
-Unless otherwise specifically agreed upon by the Parties in a Transaction, the calendar month shall be the standard period for all payments under this Agreement (other than Termination Payments and, if “Accelerated Payment of Damages” is specified by the Parties in the Cover Sheet, payments pursuant to Section 4.1 or 4.2 and Option premium payments pursuant to Section 6.7).
-As soon as practicable after the end of each month, each Party will render to the other Party an invoice for the payment obligations, if any, incurred hereunder during the preceding month.
+Unless otherwise specifically agreed upon by the Parties in a Transaction, the calendar month shall be the standard period for all payments under this Agreement (other than Termination Payments and, if “Accelerated Payment of Damages” is specified by the Parties in the Cover Sheet, payments pursuant to Section 4.1 or 4.2.
+By the tenth (10th) day of each month, Buyer will render to Seller a statement detailing all Back-to-back and EPMI Transactions for the preceding month and setting forth the amount payable by Buyer to Seller under all Back-to-back and EPMI Transactions..

 Timeliness of Payment .
-Unless otherwise agreed by the Parties in a Transaction, all invoices under this Master Agreement shall be due and payable in accordance with each Party’s invoice instructions on or before the later of the twentieth (20th) day of each month, or tenth (10th) day after receipt of the invoice or, if such day is not a Business Day, then on the next Business Day.
+Unless otherwise agreed by the Parties in a Transaction, all amounts due under this Master Agreement shall be due and payable on or before the twentieth (20th) day of each month, or tenth (10th) day after receipt of the invoice or, if such day is not a Business Day, then on the next Business Day, whichever is earlier.
 Each Party will make payments by electronic funds transfer, or by other mutually agreeable method(s), to the account designated by the other Party.
 Any amounts not paid by the due date will be deemed delinquent and will accrue interest at the Interest Rate, such interest to be calculated from and including the due date to but excluding the date the delinquent amount is paid in full.
+The difference between the Contract Price due under any Back-to-back Transaction and the Contract price payable to EPMI from the third party shall be paid in accordance with the EMSA.